RinkuLib/RinkuLib/docs/articles/conditional-sql/dynamic-projection.md

 FROM albums
 ```

-`Id` stays in the generated SQL even when the caller does not select it.
+`Id` remains even when it is not selected by the caller.

-## Group a supporting column
+## Supporting column group

-`&,` groups a column with the next projection key.

 ```sql
 ?SELECT